cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_data_curation.md

 <!--  ----------------------------------------- -->
-#### Verifications: Example 2 - Coordinates
+### Verifications: Example 2 - Coordinates

 After the units, the coordinates are the most important data the VizieR team try to gather and curate.
-It is the most common way to search for data.
+It is indeed the most common way to search for data in VizieR.
-When there are none, positions can be added from other catalogues or from SIMBAD if available.
-Alternatively, we ask for them (sometimes we have an answer).

 :::::::::::::::: testimonial